hexdecima/patchy/readme.md

-my Neovim configuration, written in Fennel and built with Nix.
+my personal Neovim configuration, written in Fennel and built with Nix.

 ## usage
-a Nix derivation containing a wrapped Neovim is exposed as `packages.${system}.default` (or neovim), just drop that inside `environment.systemPackages` or `home.packages` and rebuild. it currently conflicts with any other package providing a `neovim` binary, since I haven't renamed it (yet).
+a Nix derivation containing a wrapped Neovim is exposed as `packages.${system}.default` (or neovim), just drop that inside `environment.systemPackages` or `home.packages` and rebuild.

 ## to-do
 - implement a generic build (i.e. don't use Nix)